gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

     These 2 files contain the parameters for the PEG molecules, as well as extra parameters for the water molecules that will be added later.

+..  container:: justify

     Create an *inputs/* folder next to *ff/*, and create a new empty file called nvt.mdp.
 Copy the following lines into it:

 ..  code-block:: bw
-    :caption: *to be copied in free-peg-in-vacuum/inputs/nvt.mdp*

     integrator = md
     dt = 0.002